-This inspection took place on 11 July 2018 and was unannounced.
-We returned on 23 July 2018 to complete the inspection.
+This inspection took place on 28 August 2018 and was unannounced.
+We returned on 29 August 2018 to complete the inspection.

 The inspection was completed by one inspector.
-Before the inspection we reviewed previous inspection reports and all other information we had received about the service, including notifications.
+Before the inspection we reviewed all the information we had received about the service, including notifications.
 Notifications are information about specific important events the service is legally required to send to us.